 “What have we gotten ourselves into?”

 A/N: Well, there it is! :) I hope I didn’t make McGonagall too stuck up, I really love her as a character.
 Also, do you think this is going too slow?
 I didn’t wanna rush things but maybe I’m dragging it out a bit too much.
-I also didn’t wanna make it begin at the Platform where everyone’s waiting for the train just like most Marauder/OFC stories do – not that there’s anything wrong with those stories, I have written a bunch of them myself, I just thought I’d try something a bit more elaborate this time.
+I also didn’t wanna make it begin at the Platform where everyone’s waiting for the train just like most Marauder/OFC stories do – not that there’s anything wrong with those stories, I just thought I’d try something a bit more elaborate this time.